MechaMonk/pyRouterJig/documentation.md

 See [Increments Explained](#increments-explained) section for more discussion on increments.

-Below the boards is the corresponding Incra template.
-This template may be cut out and used in an Incra LS Positioner.
+Below the boards is the corresponding template that may be cut out and used in an INCRA LS Positioner.
 Below the template is a concise title that summarizes the properties of the joint.
 A vertical dashed line denotes the center of the boards.
 The graphics containing the boards, template, and title may be printed by selecting <b>Print</b> in the